10 Best Cordless Impact Drivers of 2023 – Reviews & Top Picks

 2. Avid Power MCIW326 Cordless Impact Wrench – Best Value

 When you get a suspiciously cheap product, it’s natural to be a bit skeptical.
 That’s almost the same feeling you get before you test the Avid Power MCIW326 Cordless Impact Wrench for the first time.
-But after putting the 3.3-pound wrench to use, you will be glad you got some much value at that price.
+But after putting the 3.3-pound wrench to use, you will be glad you got so much value at that price, which is why it’s our pick for the best cordless impact driver for the money.

 For almost half the price of the DEWALT DCF889B, you get everything you need to get started–4Pcs driver impact sockets, a 20V Max Lithium-ion battery that takes 3 to 5 hours to charge fully, and a charger.
 Moreover, you can tell how much charge your battery is packing in real-time thanks to the real-time capacity indicator.